anthonycroft/work-day-scheduler/README.md

 ## Limitations
 The storage capability of the app is determined by the browser's local storage size.
 It should be noted that some browsers, particularly older ones, may not permit local data storage; in which case the user may wish to switch to one that does.

+The app does not display any other schedule *views* other than a *daily* one.
+A future upgrade would consider adding other views such as a weekly or monthly view, to enhance usability.

 ## Deployed Link: